 - Offers new shares to the public, raising new funds to help the company expand.
 Therefore after the listing, the company will have more assets and more shareholders; or

-- Allows existing shareholders to sell their stakes to the public.
+- Allows existing shareholders such as venture capital or private equity investors to sell their stakes to the public.
 The funds from these sales go directly to the original owners of the shares.
 The company itself does not receive any financing and therefore remains the same size.

 Once the initial offering or ‘primary sale’ occurs, the IPO subscribers can immediately sell these on the stock market just like any other listed shares.

 As a company grows, it will usually need more money to fund their expansion, for example hiring new employees and purchasing equipment.

 - Borrowing from the debt markets by issuing corporate bonds to investors

 - Inviting private investors to contribute funds and receive some new shares

 - Raise funds via an initial public offering of new shares on a stock exchange

 Selling shares is preferable for larger companies which have already taken on an optimal level of debt.
 Debt is a useful way for companies to increase their return to shareholders, but the share price will begin to suffer if the debt burden becomes significant.

 2. Public companies obtain cheaper funding than their private counterparts

 As we explained in the Science of Diversification, investors demand a higher return from a riskier investment.
 In practice, this means they are prepared to pay a higher price now to receive a stream of dividends in the future if they will be exposed to less risk.